Special Programs Manager

 • Willingness to learn about and understand homelessness, homeless prevention, emergency shelters, and the community’s homeless services system as a whole.

-• Preference for candidates with lived experience of homelessness will be given
+• Preference for candidates with lived experience will be given

 STEH is committed to diversity in hiring and to ensuring that our agency will reflect the demographics of the population we serve.
 We encourage qualified applicants who have lived experience of homelessness, hunger, and poverty to submit resumes.